 Simple yet catchy instrumental and with this kind of mic it’s even more interesting since you get to hear the raw, completely unadulterated vocals and the guys completely playing around with the mic throughout the song making this one a different version from the original.

 A single that started off incredibly well with full force but somehow lost some of it during the following tracks.
 That’s how Fero☆men’s “IMMORAL WEDDING” goes.

 Besides the obvious best song on the single “IMMORAL WEDDING” the others fail to impress to the same extent and thus dragging the final rating of the single to a mere “good/interesting” evaluation.

-Vocal wise these guys never fail to impress as expected by two of the best and more prolific seiyuu in Japan, these guys are literally in every game and anime it is available be it main characters or supporting ones.
+Vocal wise these guys never fail to impress as expected by two of the best and most prolific seiyuu in Japan, these guys are literally in every game and anime that is available be it main characters or supporting ones.

-Their low-toned voices, Suwabe’s rougher and way deeper than Toriumi’s that sometimes hits a more medium-deep tone while singing than his usual deep voice impress anyone who listens to them singing.
+Their low-toned voices, Suwabe’s rougher and way deeper than Toriumi’s sometimes hit a more medium-deep tone while singing than his usual deep voice impresses anyone who listens to them singing.
 Still, they are a good duo, presenting us with new things like the dummy-head mic and making singles with at least one incredibly catchy song on it.

 If you’re looking for Toriumi and Suwabe’s newest work and you can’t miss anything they’re in, then grab this single by Fero☆men without hesitation.

 But if you’re not a connoisseur of their work and you’re reluctant I must add that the single is interesting enough to deserve a listen at least if you’re up for some unusual j-pop and, who knows, maybe Fero☆men won’t get off your head for a while.